My List of The Five Greatest Presidents In American History

 As president Washington's primary goals was to build infrastructure, expand into western lands, increase American nationalism, reduce regional conflicts, promote commerce, and found a national capital.
 Washington knew America was an infant nation and needed time to grow into maturity.
 For this reason he steered the country diplomatically toward a closer relationship with England rather than France.
 This was politically courageous because most Americans favored France since they supported us in the war and England was our enemy.
 Washington knew however that France was in a state of chaos because of their own revolution and America shared a common language, culture, and legal heritage with England.
 This was part of the motivation for the Jay Treaty which was highly unpopular with many Americans.
 Washington also knew that a closer relationship would afford us some protection from the Royal Navy since our navy was virtually nonexistent at the time.
 Washington warned against foreign entanglements in his "Farewell Address" which many Americans have used to justify American isolationism.
 However Washington was not talking about isolation as a permanent policy but only as a means of giving America a chance to plant a firm foundation.
 He was hoping for at least one generation of isolation.
 America avoided war until the War of 1812.
 He established the tradition of a president only serving two terms which lasted until Franklin Roosevelt but was enacted into law by the 22nd Amendment.
 Washington will always be my choice for America's greatest president.
 Richard Henry Lee hit the nail on the head when he eulogized Washington by saying that" he was first in war, first in peace, and first in the hearts of his countrymen".

 Washington was instrumental in creating the country but Lincoln saved it.
 Lincoln's detractors claim that he expanded the power of the Federal government to a dangerous level and abused the Bill of Rights by unlawfully arresting people by claiming that right under his war powers because America was in a state of insurrection.
 This is a legitimate debate which we have not only faced during the Civil War but we faced it in World War I, World War II, and since September 11, 2001.
 Lincoln definitely violated the Constitution by enacting the first income tax to help finance the war effort.
-The income tax was eventually overturned by the Supreme Court but reestablished by the so-called Progressives in 1913 with passage of the 16th Amendment.
+The income tax was eventually overturned by the Supreme Court but reestablished by the Progressives in 1913 with passage of the 16th Amendment.
 The graduated income tax has been a plague on our society.
-However Lincoln as president was placed in an impossible position by Southern leaders.
+Lincoln, however; as president was placed in an impossible position by Southern leaders.
 He was definitely ant-slavery in his views and had always felt that way.
 He was a pragmatic politician and if anyone knew the Bible, the Declaration of Independence, and the Constitution it was Lincoln.
 He once said that he revered these three things more than anything and in that order.
 He was a self educated man.
 Lincoln knew that the Declaration of Independence acknowledged the right of all Americans to rebel whenever they could establish that their government had become tyrannical.
-He also knew that citizens must establish a valid case for rebellion before it was justified.
+He also knew that citizens must establish a valid case for rebellion before it could be justified.
 In Lincoln's mind the South had not proven their case.
 Regardless of his personal views on slavery he had no constitutional right to abolish it in the individual states.
-He did however believe that Congress had the power to prevent the spread of slavery into the new territories.
+He did, however; believe that Congress had the power to prevent the spread of slavery into the new territories.
 He was on sound constitutional ground because of the Northwest Ordinance that had been passed by the Articles of Confederation.

 "At what point shall we expect the approach of danger?
 By what means shall we fortify against it?
 Shall we expect some transatlantic military giant to step the ocean and crush us at a blow?
 Never!--- All the armies of Europe, Asia, and Africa combined, with all the treasure of the earth, could not by force take a drink from the Ohio, or make a track on the Blue Ridge in a trial of a thousand years.
 If destruction be our lot we must ourselves be it's author and finisher.
 As a nation of free men we must live through all time or die by suicide.